 Issuances of green bonds, that comply with either ICMA Green Bond Principles or EU Green Bond Standard, are viewed as sustainable investments, regardless of whether the issuer itself lives up to the definition of sustainable contribution above.
-Green bonds do, however, have to comply with the governance and DNSH tests, as well as minimum social and environmental safeguards.
+Green bonds do, however, have to comply with the DNSH tests including minimum safeguards, PAB exclusions and good governance practices.